-“Yeah, that’s all great but how is it in the rough stuff?” came the reply.
-I had spent nearly an hour walking one of The Watercraft Journal’s readers through the highs and lows, the newfangled features and available accessories for the latest Sea-Doo, addressing every question he could throw at me.
+“Yeah, that’s all great, but how is it in the rough stuff?” came the reply.
+I had spent nearly an hour walking one of The Watercraft Journal’s readers through the highs and lows, the newfangled features and available accessories for the latest Sea-Doo’s hull design, addressing every question he could throw at me.
 It was exhausting.
 But apparently, all of that didn’t matter.
-Gathering a little more insight about his riding style, it was easy to tell that he had no interest in racing, little experience in open ocean conditions, and frankly neither the physical ability to weather either.
+Gathering a little more insight about his riding style, it was easy to tell that he had no interest in racing, little experience in open ocean conditions, and frankly lacked the physical ability to weather either.
 “It’s great for what you’re looking for,” I replied.

 The hard part was understanding that my interviewer didn’t know exactly how to phrase the question that he had in his mind.
 “How is it in chop?” is a vague query because it doesn’t reflect the intended use of the machine.
 What attributes are you specifically looking for?
 What characteristics are you looking to avoid?
-Most can’t answer these because they haven’t put enough thought into it – so a salesperson truly worth their salt is going to need to pose these questions in order to direct the customer towards the ski best suited to their wants.
+Most people can’t answer these because they haven’t put enough thought into it – so a salesperson truly worth their salt is going to need to pose these questions in order to direct the customer towards a ski with the hull design that’s best suited to their wants.

 First, “rough water” and “chop” must be defined.
 Beginning with the latter, “chop,” by definition, is a “swift, short, cutting blow.”
 Often this water condition is 1-2 foot (from crest to trough), sharply cresting, crosshatching waves, most commonly brought on by wind or severe boat traffic.
 “Rough water,” typically, implies conditions far larger than “chop.”
 Rough water, for at least the purposes of this essay, is erratic, seemingly patternless waves exceeding 3-foot – although not solely restricted by height as large swells or “rollers” can be smooth – usually heavily influenced by prevailing weather systems.

-Finally, in discussing “rough water hull” behavior, I break down characteristics in to three categories: Tracking, Handling and Comfort.
-It’s important to understand the specificity of these three as they are uniquely different and, while a particular hull design can excel at one, it can fail at another.
+Finally, in discussing the “rough water hull” behavior, I break down characteristics in to three categories: Tracking, Handling and Comfort.
+It’s important to understand the specificity of these three as they are uniquely different and, while a particular hull design can excel at one, that same hull design can fail at another.
 So let’s discuss each of these individually.
 First, here are some basic definitions of the terms that will be used in this essay:

 - Tracking: This is the watercraft’s ability to maintain a straight, consistent line despite water currents, surface conditions, and/or wave patterns; the watercraft’s ability to maintain side-to-side and front-to-rear balance in crossing through and/or over these conditions; and how well the watercraft can maintain plane or planing speed throughout these conditions.